mriot/microserver/README.md

     ]
 }
 ```
-> The home route can be overridden by adding a route with the path `/`.
+> The home route can be overridden by adding a custom route with the path `/`.

 ## Requests